ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 #### How to configure Altibase Replication Tables

 Users can specify the tables to be managed in replication in the aku configuration file.
 To specify replication tables, users need to add table information to the replication property section in the format [user name].[table name].
+The maximum length for the user name and table name is 128 bytes.

 Each replication table is separated by a comma, and more than one replication table can be written on a single line.